vaylonn/black-jack/README.md

-# War game
+# Black jack game
-A crazy eights card game created in my java class during my semester abroad in Prague at the Czech Technical University.
+A black jack card game created in my java class during my semester abroad in Prague at the Czech Technical University.